mozilla-mobile/mozilla-vpn-client/docs/rfcs/0004-rfc-connectiomanager.md

 ## Proposed Solution

 The Connection Diagnostics will be responsible for managing all probes.
 These probes are stored as distinct states within an enumeration class, `ConnectionDiagnostics::State`.
 The Connection Diagnostics will sequentially cycle through each of these states in a systematic order, only proceeding to the next state if the current probe is successful.
+If all probes pass but VPN stability is still `NoSignal`, then we would not present any modals to the user, but the controller will continue to show "No Signal" as we do currently.

 In the event of a probe failure, the Connection Diagnostics will emit a signal to the frontend.
 This will trigger a modal to be displayed to the user, providing an explanation of the issue and suggesting potential solutions.
 Upon encountering a failed probe, the progression through the remaining probes is immediately halted and the Connection Diagnostics will enter the Idle state.